CLSherrod/clsherrod.github.io/_posts/2014-07-08-reflections.md

 toc: true
 excerpt: "How to gain insight every morning."
 ---
-In our fast-paced world, finding time to pause and reflect can be challenging.
+The world is crazy fast and getting faster every second so finding time to pause and reflect can be challenging.
 However, incorporating a few moments of daily reflection into your morning routine can bring profound insights and set a positive tone for the day ahead.
 The practice of morning reflection, where you contemplate your actions, thoughts, and plans, can significantly impact your personal and professional life.

 ## The Power of Morning Reflection
 Morning reflection is not just about thinking; it's about deliberate, mindful contemplation.
 When you take time each morning to reflect on what you're doing and where you're headed, you create a space for self-awareness and clarity.
 This practice can help you understand your motivations, recognize patterns in your behavior, and make more informed decisions.